Kia Picanto: GT-Line

 For the Malaysian market, the third-generation Picanto was launched in January 2018.
 It was powered by the naturally-aspirated 1.2-litre four-cylinder engine and was initially available in only one trim level (EX), with a 4-speed automatic transmission.
 In January 2019, the GT-Line variant was announced, featuring Autonomous Emergency Braking (AEB) and many other new features.
 In May 2019, a base variant KX and a crossover variant designated X-Line were added.

-For the Indonesian market, the third generation Picanto went on sale in October 2019.
+For the Indonesian market, the third-generation Picanto went on sale in October 2019.
 It was powered by the 1.2-liter four-cylinder engine and offered in GT-Line and EX trim levels with either a 5-speed manual or a 4-speed automatic transmission.
 The Picanto was discontinued in Indonesia in 2022.

 Marketing

-Kia Motors in South Korea debuted the Morning in January 2017 with a series of TV commercials featuring actors Shim Eun-kyung, Park Jung-min, and Jin Kyung.
-For the international release of the Picanto and the fourth generation Kia Rio, Kia Motors produced two music videos featuring Korean-American singer Kate Kim and American musician Lee Radde in May 2017.
+Kia Motors in South Korea debuted the Morning in January 2017 with a series of TV commercials featuring actors Shim Eun-kyung, Park Jeong-min, and Jin Kyung.
+For the international release of the Picanto and the fourth-generation Kia Rio, Kia Motors produced two music videos featuring Korean-American singer Kate Kim and American musician Lee Radde in May 2017.

 The Picanto GT Line was featured in Season 2 Episode 3 of The Grand Tour, where co-presenters James May and Richard Hammond drove it on a "lunchtime office car park racing" track at Houghton Hall business park in the Luton/Dunstable Urban Area.